rosouza/spring-boot-rest-api-redis-liquibase-docker/README.md

 mvn install

-docker-compose build --no-cache tracker-api

-docker-compose build --no-cache client-service

-docker-compose build --no-cache supplier-api
+docker compose build

 docker compose up

-# Client will be running as a scheduled service under client-service module:
+# Client will be running as a scheduled service under client-service module running with a given cron expression:

 com.rosouza.supplier.service.ClientService